Understanding Grandfathered Plans Under Health Care Reform

 To be considered a grandfathered plan, enrollment must have taken place before March 23, 2010 (and carriers may make small changes to plans that nullify their grandfathered status, so check with your insurance provider to be sure).
 If you have a non-grandfathered plan, you can keep it until the anniversary date of the policy, but at that time you will be required to switch to an ACA-qualified plan.
 Some carriers will also be offering the option to extend your effective date until December 2014.

 Many companies will automatically match your current policy to a similar ACA plan when the time comes to switch, but this may not necessarily be the best plan for your money.
-A wise approach to transitioning to an ACA-compliant plan is to compare rates and plans in order to maximize coverage while saving money, ColoHealth Personal Benefits Consultants can help you review your options in a clear and simple way.
+A wise approach to transitioning to an ACA-compliant plan is to compare rates and plans in order to maximize coverage while saving money, ColoHealth Personal Benefits Managers can help you review your options in a clear and simple way.
 There is never a charge for our services.

 What is an ACA-qualified plan?

 Qualified health insurance plans are required to include benefits mandated by the ACA.
 Every plan must offer the defined 10 Essential Benefits, guaranteed acceptance for pre-existing conditions, and preventive care for all ages.
 Employers with 50 or more employees are required to provide health plans that are “adequate and affordable” under the law.
 The ACA defines health plan levels based on actuarial values (percentage of benefit coverage for a standard population over a yearly period).
-ColoHealth Personal Benefits Consultants can clear away the confusion you’re facing with years of insurance experience not found on the state exchanges.
+ColoHealth Personal Benefits Managers can clear away the confusion you’re facing with years of insurance experience not found on the state exchanges.
 In addition we can show you new plans that are not on the state exchange, as well as those that can be combined with a health savings account (HSA).
 HSAs are tax-favored accounts that can be rolled over year-to-year, pay for medical expenses, and be used at your discretion after age 65.
 HSAs can also lower your taxable income to lower your tax bill (and qualify you for a subsidy on health insurance premiums).

 Choose to Work With an Experienced, Licensed Insurance Advisor